scanner-research/rekall/rekallpy/README.md

 `Bounds3D`. `Bounds1D` and `Bounds3D` both come with some useful functions on their co-ordinate systems.

+### 'rekall.tuner'
+This submodule provides the Rekall auto-tuner.

 ### `rekall.predicates`
 This submodule provides a number of useful one-dimensional and two-dimensional predicate functions.
 These functions are often used to filter pairs of